pilsbot/pilsbot_vscode_ws/README.md

 ![template_container](https://user-images.githubusercontent.com/6098197/91332895-adbf1500-e781-11ea-8afc-7a22a5340d4a.png)

-### Update the template with your code
+### Setup the workspace

-1. Specify the repositories you want to include in your workspace in `src/ros2.repos` or delete `src/ros2.repos` and develop directly within the workspace.
-   1. If you are using a `ros2.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
+1. Specify the repositories you want to include in your workspace in `src/ros2.repos`. import the contents `Terminal->Run Task..->import from workspace file`
 2. Install dependencies `Terminal->Run Task..->install dependencies`
-3. Develop!
+3. Run the build task with `Ctrl+Shift+B`

+### Launch the simulation

+To test a successfull configuarion and build of the workspace you can start the Pilsbot simulation.
+You have to options to do so.

+1. Open a terminal in your workspace and type: `ros2 launch pilsbot_simulation pilsbot.launch.py`
+2. Press `Ctrl+Shift+P` search for `ROS: Run a ROS launch file (roslaunch)`, type the package name `pilsbot_simulation`, choose a launch file e.g. `pilsbot.launch.py` and press `Enter` again to skip defining additional launch arguments.

+Congratulations, you now have a setup workspace to develop on the Pilsbot platform! 🎉

+If any issues occur during the setup process, do not hesitate to open an issue, so we can fix the problem as soon as possible.

+## Good to know

+- all packages added to the workspace should use `https`.
+If you have a Github account logged in your VSCode installation, you can easily push without the need for password authentication.
+You will be asked to acknowledge your login once via your browser and you're good to go.